yoon-zh/yoonzh.com/posts/arriving-to-china.md

 # 1. Prepping before you get here

-before taking off, make sure your paperwork is solid. passports, visas, admission letters, insurance, college stuff... everything should be in order, because china isn't shy about checking these things.
+before taking off, make sure your paperwork is solid. passports, visas, admission letters, insurance, college stuff... everything should be in order, because china isn't shy about checking these things. bring a printed copy of everything for immigration if they ask.

 you should also be mentally prepared for *a lot* of bureaucracy. expect some paperwork, like registering with the police on the first days or getting a local bank account.

 ## VPN - get one before coming

-expect any non-chinese apps to be blocked. google, youtube, telegram, whatsapp, chatgpt, instagram... as a foreigner, having a vpn is a MUST. set it up before coming.
+expect any non-chinese apps to be blocked. google, youtube, telegram, whatsapp, chatgpt, instagram... as a foreigner, having a vpn is a MUST. set it up in your devices before traveling.

 *if you're not aware, China is known for banning online content, mostly from other countries. a VPN is basically a tool that lets you bypass the ban. most foreigners NEED a VPN for daily stuff such as talking with our families back at home, managing home bank accounts, and other stuff like youtube, discord, netflix...*